 If it really has three coils, I would guess it needs a special driver that produces 3 phases rather than the more common 4.

-spamproto_n~NOSPAM~ at KILLspamyahoo.com responds:
+proto_nSPAM at spamyahoo.com responds:

 To James Newton: My stepper (an old one, from Robotron printer) is a bipolar one because each coil must be separately powered to obtain (from each) a step and, after this sequence, I must reverse the polarity for each of them and maintain their order for the continuity of displacement (sense).

 I suppose, a triplet of H bridges must be the partial simplest solution.

 @jamesgyore Just connect the same color leads of identical stepper motors with each other and the one that you turn by hand will drive the other.
 It works quite well.+

 "Most will agree 22-gage wire is pretty small (0.64mm or 0.025" diameter).
 Let's see how it would work out wiring to a 7A per phase motor 10' (3m) away.

 22-gage wire has 0.16 Ohms resistance for a 10' length.
 Two wires are needed per coil so that's 0.32 Ohms.
 The voltage drop will be 2.2V due to wire resistance at 7A.
 If your power supply voltage was 65VDC then it just became a 63VDC supply as far as the motor is concerned.
 Will your motor know the difference?
 Not at all; it draws 7A at low speed where supply voltage doesn't matter.

 At high speed your motor phase current drops to 3A.
 The cable drop becomes 1V, the supply becomes 64VDC instead of 65VDC.
 Does the motor care?
 Not at all again.